Large extra dimensions: Opponents' views

 Virtual gravitational processes do not conserve anything except gauge charges, because black holes decay into anything with the same charge.
-So it is difficult to suppress interactions at the gravitational scale.
+Therefore, it is difficult to suppress interactions at the gravitational scale.
 One way to do it is by postulating new gauge symmetries.
 A different way to suppress these interactions in the context of extra-dimensional models is the "split fermion scenario" proposed by Arkani-Hamed and Schmaltz in their paper "Hierarchies without Symmetries from Extra Dimensions".
-In this scenario, the wavefunctions of particles that are bound to the brane have a finite width significantly smaller than the extra-dimension, but the center (e.g. of a gaussian wave-packet) can be dislocated along the direction of the extra dimension in what is known as a "fat brane".
-Integrating out the additional dimension(s) to obtain the effective coupling of higher-dimensional operators on the brane, the result is suppressed with the exponential of the square of the distance between the centers of the wave-functions, a factor that generates a suppression by many orders of magnitude already by a dislocation of only a few times the typical width of the wave-function.
+In this scenario, the wavefunctions of particles that are bound to the brane have a finite width significantly smaller than the extra-dimension, but the center (e.g. of a Gaussian wave packet) can be dislocated along the direction of the extra dimension in what is known as a "fat brane".
+Integrating out the additional dimension(s) to obtain the effective coupling of higher-dimensional operators on the brane, the result is suppressed with the exponential of the square of the distance between the centers of the wave functions, a factor that generates a suppression by many orders of magnitude already by a dislocation of only a few times the typical width of the wave function.

 In electromagnetism, the electron magnetic moment is described by perturbative processes derived in the QED Lagrangian:

 which is calculated and measured to one part in a trillion.
 But it is also possible to include a Pauli term in the Lagrangian:

 and the magnetic moment would change by $A$.
 The reason the magnetic moment is correctly calculated without this term is because the coefficient $A$ has the dimension of inverse mass.
 The mass scale is at most the Planck mass, so $A$ would only be seen at the 20th decimal place with the usual Planck scale.

 Since the electron magnetic moment is measured so accurately, and since the scale where it is measured is at the electron mass, a term of this kind would be visible even if the Planck scale were only about 109 electron masses, which is 1000 TeV.
 This is much higher than the proposed Planck scale in the ADD model.